Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 For our first trip to Hawaii, it maybe took 6 months to accumulated the needed points.

 Which points did you save to take your trip?

 We each got the US Airways cards when they were available.
-We also picked up Citi’s AAdvantage Platinum Select cards.
+We also picked up Citi’s AAdvantage Platinum Select World Elite Mastercard.
 Because we own a couple small businesses, we were also approved for their small business cards.

 So I kept transferring my accumulating Ultimate Rewards points into her Hyatt account until we had enough for a week at the Andaz Maui at Wailea Resort.
 Last year we went to the Grand Hyatt Kauai for 8 days and loved it so much that by our last day there, we vowed to come back this year.